smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 A subquery is a query nested within another query.
 Subqueries can be used in various parts of a SQL query, such as the `SELECT`, `FROM`, `WHERE`, and `HAVING` clauses.
 They are handy for performing operations that require multiple scans of the same or different tables, complex calculations, or referencing results that are not part of the main query.

 A subquery can be either correlated or noncorrelated and can appear in several forms.
-Correlated subqueries can be used with CROSS APPLY, OUTER APPLY, [NOT] EXISTS, and [NOT] IN.
+Correlated subqueries can be used with `CROSS APPLY`, `OUTER APPLY`, `[NOT] EXISTS`, and `[NOT] IN`.
 These techniques will be covered in the semi-join and anti-join sections of this documentation.

 ----